 - 11 Issac Kleiner

 - 12 Judith Mossman

 - 13 Vortigaunt

 Generally, all of the NPC models lack the unique animations they have in the final game.

-Alyx is similar to her final version, but the "Black Mesa" on her shirt uses a different font and is spaced differently.
+Alyx is similar to her final version, but her belt is a little thinner, and the "Black Mesa" on her shirt uses a different font and is spaced differently.

 The coding and models for the Alyx Gun is in the prototype, but Alyx never uses it.
 Instead, she uses a regular Pistol in all the maps she appears in.

 Inside Alyx's texture folder are textures for an older taken on Alyx, back when she had a futuristic catsuit with a green jacket over it.
 The model is named "predator.mdl" and appears to have been used to demonstrate transparency during the E3 2003 reveal.
 This older design also appears as one of the ghostly figures that were shown at the end of the E3 2003 demonstration.

 There is also a texture of her with lighter skin and red hair, which matches early concept art of her found in Raising the Bar.
 This texture started out as an 8-bit bitmap and then converted to a 16-bit bitmap, and then to VTF.